 What are the possible interventions?
-The question what nodes are important only makes sense if there is a way to affect the nodes to reach the objective.
-Continuing the example about disease spreading, it often not legally possible to enforce interventions (like travel restrictions or vaccinations) studied in network epidemiology.
+The question of what nodes are important only makes sense if there is a way to affect the nodes to reach the objective.
+Continuing the example of disease spreading, it often not legally possible to enforce interventions (like travel restrictions or vaccinations) studied in network epidemiology.
 One can promote health behavior, but the outcome depends on the individuals.

 What kind of dynamics are we considering?
 For example, is there some feedback from the system to the interventions?
 In disease spreading, awareness raised by mass media, or social contagion of behavior, can affect the dynamics—disease awareness can spread between people and mitigate the epidemics, etc.

 What initial conditions are we considering?
 Many methods in network science make unstated assumptions about this.
 For infectious diseases: are we interested in protecting against an emergent new pathogen or bioterrorism?
 These two scenarios are entirely different.
 If the epidemic outbreak we want to stop has already started, then any important node must have a high chance of getting the disease; if it is yet to start, important nodes are those who make large outbreaks as infection sources.